 The Technical Volume must be submitted in Adobe PDF format.
 A Technical Volume template is available at https://arpa-e-foa.energy.gov.
-Exploratory Topics may have topic specific Technical Volume must conform to the content and form requirements included within the template, including maximum page lengths.
-If Applicants exceed the maximum page lengths specified for each section, ARPA-E may will-review only the authorized number of pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant."
+The Technical Volume must conform to the content and form requirements included within the template, including maximum page lengths.

+If Applicants exceed the maximum page lengths specified for each section, or add any additional sections not requested, ARPA-E may review only the authorized number of pages and disregard any additional pages or sections, or ARPA-E may determine that the submission as a whole is noncompliant per Section III.F of the FOA.